ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 ## Events

 An **event**, represented by the [Event][] class, is the formalized representation of the fact that _something has happened_.
-In Reactive Cocoa, events are first-class citicens.
+In Reactive Cocoa, events are the center piece of communication.
 An event might represent the press of a button, a piece of information received from an API, the occurrence of an error or the completion of a long running operation.
 A source generates events and sends them over a [signal](#signals) to any number of [subscribers](#subscribers).

 An event has two types associated with it: the type of the value it holds when everyting goes right, and the type of error it may hold in the case of a failure.